Funded Externships

 - Each externship requires the externing student to work at least 40 hours per week at the site.

 - Each externship requires that the student and a supervising professor communicate regularly for the duration of the externship.
-The frequency, duration, mode, and content of said communication to be determined by the supervising professor.
+The frequency, duration, mode, and content of said communication to be determined by the supervising professor in accordance with relevant ABA regulations.
 (The supervising professor must be knowledgeable about the areas of law that the student is pursuing in the externship.)

 - The 9-credit option:

-- A student will earn 9 credits by successfully completing a Talsky Center externship.
+- A student will earn 9 credits by successfully completing a Talsky Center externship during a fall, spring or summer semester.

 - A student who earns 9 credits in accordance with the paragraph III.2.d.1. above, may also enroll in a 3-credit externship (not at the same institution or organization) during a summer or regular semester, and count the total of 12 credits toward graduation.